Kingston, RI (KIN)

 In summer 2011, the Federal Railroad Administration (FRA) awarded the state a $25-million High Speed Intercity Passenger Rail Grant for the Kingston Track Capacity and Platform Improvement Project.
 There was a previous $1.2 million grant for preliminary engineering and environmental analysis.
 Following design work, the Rhode Island Department of Transportation (RIDOT) and Amtrak broke ground for the $41 million project in June 2015; the additional funding was provided by Amtrak.

 Crews will construct a third track to allow trains to pass those stopped at the station.
 This expanded capacity will also allow for potential future commuter rail service to Kingston.
 Two new high-level platforms (where the platform is at the same level as the train car floor) will also be installed so passengers can easily board and alight the train without the need to use steps, ramps or mobile lifts.
-Project completion is expected by spring 2017.
+Project completion is expected by summer 2017.

 Compared to historic photographs, the clapboard clad Kingston station looks much as it did when it first opened to the public.
 Pairs of softly curving dormers punctuate the gabled roof and allow ample light to flood the interior.
 Through the center of the building, running east to west, a narrow second story reaches full height and is capped by a shallow hipped roof and chimney stack.
 With its windows giving unobstructed views down the tracks, the upper room functioned as the dispatcher’s office from where the signals to the east and west were monitored.